awesome-flow/flow/README.md

-# Msgrelay and Flow Framework

 ![logo](https://github.com/whiteboxio/flow/blob/master/flow.png)

+# The Flow Framework

 ## Intro

-Msgrelay (stands for message relay) is a modular highly configurable sidecar for fast and reliable real-time data transmission.
+The Flow is a modular highly configurable framework for creating sidecars and message relays.

-This software provides an extendable framework which allows one to build data pipelines, fan-outs, proxies, multiplexers and so on.
+This software provides an extendable library which allows one to build data pipelines, fan-outs, proxies, multiplexers and so on.

 In the heart of this software there is a concept of interconnected reusable